Research

 The California Poppy Project

 California poppy (Eschscholzia californica) is the state flower, and an iconic species known for its superblooms.
-In 2017, Liz Ryan collected seeds from California poppy across its range (see photos of the plants across these sites to the right), and we have been growing these populations under experimental common garden conditions at UCSD.
 The range of this species spans wide climatic gradients, and variations among the populations likely reflect a history of past selection in response to the environment.
 Our work has found that populations from southern, more arid sites are more likely to be annual, flower faster and are more drought tolerant, compared with the northern populations.
-We are currently performing experimental crosses to evaluate whether assisted gene flow would help northern populations adapt to long-term drought.
-Liz is also working to parameterize a species distribution model incorporating the clinal variation we observed across the species range.
-This work is funded by a Gordan H. Sato Endowed Faculty Fellowship, and the California Conservation Genomics Project.
+We are currently performing experimental crosses to evaluate whether some areas of the species range have higher potential to adapt to climate change, and whether assisted gene flow would help northern populations adapt to long-term drought.
+We are working with collaborators to parameterize a species distribution model incorporating the clinal variation we observed across the species range.
+This work is funded by a Gordan H. Sato Endowed Faculty Fellowship, and the California Conservation Genomics Project, and a grant from the National Science Foundation (IOS-2307791).

 Phenology and global change